ChartIQ/chartiq-react-app/README.md

    );
    ```

-**Note:** By default, the `AdvancedChart` component takes up 100% of the width and height of the parent element.
-If the parent element (such as a table cell) does not have a defined height, the chart has the minimum possible height, making the chart appear squashed.
+**Note:** By default, the `AdvancedChart` component takes up 100% of the width and height of its parent element.
+If the parent element (such as a table cell) does not have defined height or width, the chart height or width (respectively) is set to the minimum possible value, which can distort the appearance of the chart.

 ## Accessing the chart engine